 Here are a few examples of the types of barriers that hold people back from going after a life they love.

-Fear of breaking “the rules”
+Fear of breaking “the rules” when designing your life

 Rules.
 There is a time and place for them, but when it comes to reaching your dream career — shouldn’t you push beyond those boundaries?